EhsanFox/music-engines/README.md

     - [YouTube Downloader](#youtube-downloader)
     - [Discord Bot](#discord-bot)
 - [Credits](#credits)

-### What is music-engine?
-music-engine is a package to fetch a music/artist/album or even playlist from the platform you choose, there multi platforms that are supported in this package, so there is no need for any others....

 ### Why music-engine?
 music-engine currently Supports **4** biggest platform that we all know all-in-one package and access to the Audio buffers directly from the platform API, so we are **all-in-one** and we have **download feature**